 How to pick the best Gua Sha Tool

+One of the most common questions we get asked is how to choose a Gua Sha tool?
 Always choose to buy a Gua Sha tool from Traditional Chinese Medicine practitioners or reputable brands with clear origins to avoid buying a fake item.
 The truth is, there is a huge supply of glasses or stones injected with synthetic colors being sold as semi-precious stones and most novices would not be able to tell them apart.
 To safeguard your health, avoid buying from unknown sources and choose to buy from reputable stores or brands is the safest bet.

-Alternatively, here are some guidelines to help you spot a fake stone:
+Here are some guidelines to help you spot a fake stone:

 - Natural Jade and Rose Quartz surfaces are never consistent.
 If you spot pieces with consistent grains or look perfectly clear, they are most likely fake